 Did you forget?
 You’ve gone through challenges before and YOU’VE ALWAYS MADE IT!
 You can certainly do it again.

-These tips may seem simple and yes, they’re nothing new, but we don’t need any new techniques or practices.
+These 10 tips to navigate change may seem simple and yes, they’re nothing new, but we don’t need any new techniques or practices.
 What we really need to embrace change is to REMEMBER our tools and what we already know, and put them into PRACTICE.
 For some additional inspiration you can watch my latest YouTube video, where I share about my recent change of closing my yoga studio of 20 years in Costa Rica.
 It’s been quite a ride, but I’m finally feeling free and excited for new projects.

 Another beautiful inspirational read is the Parable Of The Trapeze, which you can find here.

 Love to hear from you in the comments and wish you a great transition.

 “There is freedom waiting for you.
 On the breezes of the sky.
 And you ask: What If I Fall?
 Oh, but my darling, What If You Fly?” – Eric Hanson